csae8092/posts/digital-edition-web-app/part-2-getting-started.md

 `<link rel="stylesheet" type="text/css" href="resources/css/style.css"/>`

-and without the use of any variable, like for instance the source of bootstrap’s css:
+and without the use of any variable, like for instance the source of bootstrap’s CSS:

 `<link rel="stylesheet" type="text/css" href="$shared/resources/css/bootstrap-3.0.3.min.css"/>.`

-And this means of course, that whenever we are on a HTML site which is not stored in the applications root directory the browser will always try to load this *style.css* from the wrong directory.
+And this means, of course, that whenever we are on a HTML site which is not stored in the application’s root directory the browser will always try to load this *style.css* from the wrong directory.

 ## Populating the Resources directory

 Let’s fix this.
-And while doing this, let’s also get rid of the dependency to eXist-db’s css and JavaScript libraries which are located in ›**db/apps/shared-resources**‹ because we can’t know for sure if another eXist-db instance, where we might want to deploy our application in future, will use the same libraries.
+And while doing this, let’s also get rid of the dependency to eXist-db’s CSS and JavaScript libraries which are located in ›**db/apps/shared-resources**‹ because we can’t know for sure if another eXist-db instance, where we might want to deploy our application in future, will use the same libraries.

 We will start with the latter.
 Looking into the header section of **templates/pages.html**, we see that our application relies on

-* bootstrap 3.0.3 (css and javascript) – remember the choice we made in the **Deployment Editor** –,
+* bootstrap 3.0.3 (CSS and JavaScript) – remember the choice we made in the **Deployment Editor** –,

 * some custom *style.css* (the one which is responsible for rendering the eXist-db logo),

 * jQuery 1.7.1,

 * and some JavaScript library called **loadsource.js** which is responsible for opening a document stored in our database in eXide.

 We don’t need the latter and we can replace the other files/libraries.

 Go to the **resources** directory located in our application’s root directory.
-Currently, this directory contains only another directory called **resources/css** which contains the aforementioned **style.css**.
+Currently, this directory contains only another directory called **resources/css**, which contains the aforementioned **style.css**.
 Create the following new directories (or collections to use eXist-db’s terminology) in this **resources directory**:

 * fonts